 2. To foster and prepare the student to become an excellent instructor in teaching science and science education courses at the university level.

 3. To cultivate the student’s knowledge of general education in mathematics and science.

 1. To develop the student’s professional knowledge and competencies in excellent science teaching.

 2. To foster the student’s science teaching in elementary, secondary, and vocational schools.
 3. To cultivate the student’s interdisciplinary understanding to meet the need of talents in education fields.

-The GISE features interdisciplinary studies in the fields of science education and mathematics education, including (1) Science and Society, (2) Cognitive and Science Learning, (3) Curriculum, Instruction and Assessment, and (4) Digital Learning.
+The GISE features interdisciplinary studies in the fields of science education and mathematics education, including (1) Science and Society, (2) Cognition and Science Learning, (3) Curriculum, Instruction and Assessment, and (4) Digital Learning.